 In just over three months, the LinkedIn strategy has produced twice the number of face-to-face meetings of any other lead generation channel given the timeframes and number of contacts.

-“Anyone who has lived and died by sales targets knows that in the end you have to generate that meeting with stakeholders and sign that contract,” says Skotidas.
+“Anyone who has lived and died by sales targets knows that in the end, you have to generate that meeting with stakeholders and sign that contract,” says Skotidas.
 “With the right approach and engaged sales teams, social media allows you to take that conversation all the way there.”

 Johnson admits the outcomes surprised him.

-“We were willing to test this because we thought there was opportunity there,” says Johnson.
+“We were willing to test this because we thought there was an opportunity there,” says Johnson.
 “We went in assuming we would see some kind of positive result, but we certainly weren’t expecting to achieve so many meetings and to develop so many valuable touch points that have lead to active sales engagements.”

 Skotidas– B2B social media lead generation agency used by IntraLinks